Aurorum-Studio/flarum-better-iframe/README.md

-# PLEASE DO NOT install this extension until a known error is solved.
+# Due to a known error, the function is very limited in this version, please DO NOT use v0.04, or versions before.

 # Flarum Better Iframe